 Protecting your devices

 There are no single fix solutions to protect yourself against potential cyber-attacks but you can mitigate the risk by implementing a layered approach to Cyber security.
 Air-IT have installed all available and relevant operating system updates to all of our managed support clients and will continue to do so as and when further updates are released.
 In addition to this we are advising individuals to install the latest available updates on their personal computers, laptops and mobile devices since many companies now operate a BYOD (Bring Your Own Device) policy.
 Companies including Google, Apple and Microsoft have all released statements on their respective advice pages that if the software on their devices is up to date then the user is protected as far as possible.
 Finally, you should ensure that you’re not running unsupported devices as these will not receive further updates.
 Chief Technology Officer and Head of our specialist cyber security division, Air-Sec, Sam Reed says:

 Once again, we’d like to reassure all clients that we are keeping a close eye on the situation and will continue to provide updates as they develop.

-If you have any concerns about the security of your business devices, then please contact us on 0115 880 0044 and we will be more than happy to advise you further.
+The National Cyber Security Centre (NCSC) has published guidelines relating to Meltdown and Spectre on their website with an up-to-date list of responses and advice from major technology suppliers.
+Read the National Cyber Security Centre's response here If you have any concerns about the security of your business devices, then please contact us on 0115 880 0044 and we will be more than happy to advise you further.